Wal33D/Linux_Kernel_Module-C/README.md

 ### Contributing

 We welcome contributions from the community!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for how to contribute to the project.
 Whether it's adding new features, fixing bugs, or improving documentation, every contribution is appreciated.

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## Support

 If you encounter any issues or have questions, feel free to open an issue on the repository's issues page.

 Happy coding!

----

-Note: This README is a template and should be customized to fit the specifics of your project.